Youth & Family Ministry

 In addition to the information found in the other tabs on the youth & family ministry landing page (What We Advocate, Calendar, Resources, Safeguarding, Youth Events, Forms, etc...), The Director of Youth and Family Ministry is available to come to your area to provide education and training on the following topics.
 So, grab a few neighboring congregations and let's create a memorable experience.

-Faith Webbing: A 90 minute active learning experience that delves deep into understanding the concept of Faith Webbing.
+Faith Webbing: An active learning experience that delves deep into understanding the concept of Faith Webbing.
 The vision being to wrap our children and youth in a web of faith so loving and caring that they will know God and always want to be a part of a local congregation.

 Outcome-Based Youth Ministry: Design your youth ministry to young people starting with defining the end result.
 What do you want your children and youth to be equipped to do by the time they graduate High School?
 (Know how to have a quiet time, learn a method of Bible Study, give a devotion, say table grace, pray out loud, know how to use a concordance, etc...This experience will give your parents and volunteers the ideas and skills to create personal ministry plans for their children.
 The length of the session can vary.

-Faith Advances: The Director of Youth & Family Minuistry has designed over thirty Faith Skills that can be built into young people.
-A Faith Advance is an opportunity for youth, parents, and other congregational adults to have shared experiences that impart Faith Skills to young people, ease youth & adults into discussing important topics and lay a foundation for future teachable moments.
+Faith Advances: The Director of Youth & Family Ministry has designed over 30 Faith Skills that can be built into young people.
+Using the concept of Outcome-Based Youth Ministry, a Faith Advance is an opportunity for youth, parents, and other congregational adults to have shared experiences that impart Faith Skills to young people, ease youth & adults into discussing important topics and lay a foundation for future teachable moments.
+Obtain the list from Gary and together we can tailor an event specifically for your conference, cluster or congregation.

 Networking: Checkout the Training Networking tab for how we go about connecting our Synod congregations in youth & family ministry.